LoneStarLhurgoyfs/lonestarlhurgoyfs.github.io/ATXVintage.md

 ---
 layout: page
-title: "ATX Vintage Nov 17"
+title: "Next ATX Vintage TBD"
 permalink: /ATXVintage/
 ---

-The next Austing Vintage tournament will be November 17th at 4th Tap.
-Stay tuned for more details!
+With the holidays upon us, we're taking a bit of a break.
+Stay tuned for updates and we'll see you in 2019!